pulibrary/das_handbook/Creating new applications/rails.md

+---
+layout: default
+title: Creating a new Rails application
+---
 # Checklist for creating a new DACS rails application

 - [ ] The application has a github repo in the pulibrary organization.